gwendebrul/login_logger/README.md

 check [ifttt webhooks](https://ifttt.com/maker_webhooks)

 ## setup ##
-clone this to a folder on your server, then put the path to this script in your .bash_profile and create a .env file in the root of your home folder.
+clone this to a folder on your server, then put the path to this script in your .bash_profile and create a .env file in the script's folder.

 ## Environment variables ##
 The only environment variable you need to set, is the URL to your webhook on IFTTT.